QUT-IT-Chads/qut-review/api/README.md

 - [Diesel.rs](https://diesel.rs/) - An ORM and Query Builder

 This project attempts to follow clean architecture practices to manage the project's architecture and file structure.

+## Documentation
+The API documenation can be found at `/api/rapi-doc`